section-engineering-education/engineering-education/articles/choosing-between-managed-wordpress-vs-shared-wordpress-hosting/index.md

 ##### Free email notifications

-You receive free emails notifications for updates by signing up for this service.
+You receive free email notifications for updates by signing up for this service.
 With this, you will always have an idea of everything happening with the host.

 ##### Easy management